Ph.D. Admissions Criteria

-Submit a writing sample.
-The writing sample may be a research paper (term paper or empirical research paper) submitted for a previous course, but does not need to be graded.
-It should not exceed 30 pages.
+The writing sample should be a research or final class paper submitted for a previous course on any topic, and should not exceed 30 pages.
 It is preferred that you be the sole author of the paper.

-International applicants: request TOEFL or IELTS scores from ETS to be sent to UC Riverside.
+Request TOEFL or IELTS scores electronically from the testing center to be sent to UCR.
+UC Riverside code: R4839

-TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction.
+TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction for the institution.
 The scores cannot be more than two years old from the date of matriculation (example: September 2020 for Fall 2022 admission).
 We do not accept Duolingo English tests.
 For more information about English test scores, click here.

 TOEFL - minimum required scores: